-SERVICE AGREEMENT - WAGE MEMO
+SELF-DETERMINATION WAIVER PROGRAM SERVICE AGREEMENT - WAGE MEMO

-Worker Name Employer of Record Name Member Name Please select at least one service type below and enter the wages to be paid to the Worker.
-The hourly rate of pay for the Worker is based on the Self-Directed Services budget for the Member. !
-IMPORTANT: We need to know the hourly rate of pay, not the hourly rate plus employer taxes or other costs.
-For example: If a person works in a job, they can tell you how much money they make per hour.
-That is the number you enter in the "Hourly Rate" field.
-To see how much the Worker's hourly rate will cost the EOR, please refer to the Cost to You form.
-Request Type: □ New Service □ Ch ange Hourly Rate Effective Date : Hourly Services - Service Name, Service Code, an d Hour Pay Rate: □ Personal Assistance□ Respite□ Individual Transportation \$r oer hour oer hour oer hour Difficulty of Care Exclusion ☐ Yes ☐ No Under penalties of peexclusion.
-I live full-time (24/7) in the withheld from my pay.
-For more info ne same house as t he Member.
-State d and Federal income taxes will not be Back-up Support (check one): ☐ Yes ☐ No The Worker will ser ve as back-up if o ther Workers are unable to provide services.
-Transportation If you will transport the Member, • Current Driver's License; a • Current proof of Auto Insu ind wing: Agree and Sign The Worker and Employer of Record have: Read all of this form.
-Agree that the details provided are accurate and complete.
-Discussed and agreed to the above-listed services and/or hourly rate details.
-This form is not intended to creatime. ate a contract of e employment or ra te of pay for a spe cific period of Worker Signature Date Employer of Rec ord Signature Date
+Worker Name Employer of Record Name Membe r Name Please select at least one service to rate of pay for the Worker based of the limit of the least one service to rate of pay for the Worker based of the least one service to rate of pay for the worker based of the least one service to rate of pay for the worker based of the least one service to rate of pay for the least one service to rate of pay for the worker based of the least one service to rate of pay for the worker based of the least one service to rate of pay for the worker based of the least one service to rate of pay for the worker based of the least one service to rate of pay for the worker based of the least one service to rate of pay for the worker based of the least one service to the least of the least one service to rate of pay for the worker based of the least on the Self-Direct the hourly rate of ed Services budge pay, not the hour t for the Member ly rate plus emplo Oyer taxes or hour.
+That is the number you ente - now much money / they make per To see how much the Worker's ho • efer to the Cost to o You form.
+Request Type: □ New Service □ Cł nange Hourly Rate Effective Date : Hourly Services - Service Name, Service Code, an d Hour Pay Rate: Service Name and Service Code Hourly Rate : ☐ Personal Assistance oer hour ☐ Respite \$ oer hour ☐ Individual Transportation \$ oer hour Back-up Support (check one): ☐ Yes ☐ No The Worker will ser Transportation If you will transport the Member, • Current Driver's License; a • Current proof of Auto Insu provide the folk unable to provide services.
+Agree and Sign The Worker and Employer of Re Read all of this form.
+Agree that the details pro Discussed and agreed to ovided are accur • ourly rate details.
+This form is not intended to creatime. ate a contract of employment or ra te of pay for a spe cific period of Worker Signature Date Employer of Rec ord Signature Date